FredHutch/tfcb_2022/lectures/lecture05/README.md

 ## Reminders

 - Recommended reading is available throughout each section
-- Please have R and RStudio installed before the next class session.
-See [Software installation](../../software/) for more information. **Please also follow the instructions to [install tidyverse](../../software/README.md#installing-tidyverse).**
+- Please have Python installed before the next class session.
+See [Software installation](../../software/) for more information.
-- Your first homework assignment is currently available and is due Tuesday, October 8 at noon.
-You should have received an email containing an invitation to create your repository using GitHub Classroom.
-Contact Kate (khertwec at fredhutch.org) with any questions or concerns.
+- The homework assignment is currently available and is due Tuesday, October 20 at 1pm.

 ## Project and data organization